General Dynamics: 1961–1980

-In 1972, GD bid on the USAF's Lightweight Fighter (LWF) project.
-GD and Northrop were awarded prototype contracts.
-GD's F-111 program was winding down, and the company needed a new aircraft contract.
-It organized its own version of Lockheed's Skunk Works, the Advanced Concepts Laboratory, and responded with a new aircraft design incorporating advanced technologies.

-GD's YF-16 first flew in January 1974 and proved to have slightly better performance than the YF-17 in head-to-head testing.
-It entered production as the F-16 in January 1975 with an initial order of 650 and a total order of 1,388.
-The F-16 also won contracts worldwide, beating the F-17 in foreign competition as well.
-GD built an aircraft production factory in Fort Worth, Texas.
-F-16 orders eventually totaled more than 4,600, making it the company's largest and most successful program.
+The U.S. Air Force initiated the Lightweight Fighter (LWF) program to develop a new fighter aircraft that met the requirements of Major John Boyd's "energy-maneuverability" theory.
+General Dynamics organized its own version of Lockheed's Skunk Works, the Advanced Concepts Laboratory, and responded with a new aircraft design incorporating advanced technologies.
+General Dynamics submitted a design in 1972 for a new lightweight fighter, the YF-16.
+The YF-16 first flew in January 1974 and proved slightly better performance than the Northrop Grumman YF-17 in head-to-head testing.
+General Dynamics YF-16 was selected as the first Lightweight Fighter for the U.S. Air Force.
+It entered production as the F-16 Fighting Falcon in January 1975 with an initial order of 650 and 1,388.
+The F-16 also won contracts worldwide, beating the F-17 in foreign competition.
+General Dynamics built an aircraft production factory in Fort Worth, Texas to fulfill the contracts, and F-16 orders eventually totaled more than 4,600, making it the company's largest aircraft program.